rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 In this exercise you will look at the Activity Log in Azure.
 The Activity Log provides insight into the operations that have been performed on resources in your subscription using Resource Manager.
 For example, creating a virtual machine or deleting a Public IP will show up in the Activity Log.

+Activity logs have a 19-day data retention period.

 You created a Virtual Machine in a previous lab so there should be logs related to the creation of a Virtual Machine resource and other supporting resources such as a Network Interface, a Storage Account, an OS disk, etc. in your Activity Log.
 So, let's take a look at your Activity Log entries related to the resources created during that lab.

 <br>